-March 1: Faculty in the first year of employment.
+March 15: Faculty in the ﬁrst year of employment.

-The department chair meets with reappointed faculty to discuss concerns and to plan objectives for the next year(s).
+The Department Chair shall meet with reappointed faculty to discuss concerns and to plan objectives for the next year(s).

-7.8.5 Reappointment Procedures for Full-Time Temporary and Term Faculty
+7.8.5.Reappointment Procedures for Visiting and Temporary Faculty

-Reappointment procedures for full-time temporary and term faculty are the same as those for tenure-earning faculty in the first year of employment (7.8.2.1)
+Visiting and temporary faculty normally are not subject to reappointment processes.
+However, after serving a successful term of appointment, if demand in the academic department warrants appointment again in the future, they may be appointed again in accordance with appointment procedures in Section 7.3.2.2.

-7.8.6Reappointment Procedure for Adjunct Faculty
+7.8.6.Reappointment Procedure for Adjunct Faculty